kapilpokhrel/GT3PMBBINEditor/README.md

 Simple tool for editing Gran Turismo 3 PMB.bin files, which are created by BTEST4HE's [GT3MBLPMBTools](https://github.com/BTEST4HE/GT3MBLPMBTools).
 It allows addition, removal, and to change the order of texture files inside the .bin.

 ## Running the Script
+Standalone executables are provided inside the bins folder, you can just double click the executable to use the editor.
-First, you have to have python installer and you have to build the dependency with
+If you wish to run the python script or the build the executable for youself then first you have to have python installer and you have to build the dependency with
 ```
 pip install -r requirements.txt
 ```

-and you can run using
+To run the script, use
 ```
 python main.py
 ```